Canyon Lake Gorge

 Canyon Lake Gorge is a limestone gorge in Texas, which is around 1 mi long, hundreds of yards (metres) wide, and up to 50 ft or more deep, which was exposed in 2002 when extensive flooding of the Guadalupe River led to a huge amount of water going over the spillway from Canyon Lake reservoir and removing the sediment from the gorge.
 The gorge provides a valuable exposure of rock strata as old as 111 million years showing fossils and a set of dinosaur tracks, and forms a new ecosystem for wildlife with carp and other creatures in a series of pools fed by springs and waterfalls.

 The Gorge Preservation Society formed as a local citizen's group to develop long-term plans for the Gorge in partnership with the Guadalupe-Blanco River Authority and the U.S. Army Corps of Engineers.
 Public access to the gorge is restricted to guided tours by the Society along a designated route for a hike lasting about three hours.
 Availability of tours is limited, no pets are permitted and no rock or fossil collecting is allowed.
 Research permits can be obtained by university or scientific research groups.

-The flood of 2002
+July 2002 flood

 In July 2002 up to 67000 cuft of water per second flowed over the spillway of Canyon Lake, Texas for approximately six weeks, the first time the spillway had been in use since the reservoir dam was constructed in 1964.
 Normally, the flow out of the reservoir is around 350 cuft of water per second.
-The Guadalupe River basin forms a part of "Flash Flood Alley" which is one of the river basins most prone to flash flooding in the world.
+The Guadalupe River basin forms a part of Flash Flood Alley which is one of the river basins most prone to flash flooding in the world.
 Nine people were killed by the flood over a 20 mi stretch of the river, which damaged or destroyed 48,000 homes and cost around $1 billion in damages, but the Canyon Lake manager has stated that even though the floodwaters went over the spillway, the dam still prevented an estimated $38.6 million in damages downstream during the event.